ascorbic/impala/README.md

 ### Does it support client-side navigation?

 Deliberately not.
 If you want client-side navigation, use one of the many other SPA frameworks.

-### Does it support other frontend frameworks?

-I started with React because it's the one most obviously lacking a basic SSG, but the React-specific code is in a separate package and I want to add support for other frameworks.

 ## License